How a Holiday Revelation Led to the Birth of Iron Maiden

-On Christmas Day of 1975, a frustrated young bassist named Steve Harris decided he'd never be creatively satisfied unless he started his own band — and the rest was heavy metal history.
+On Christmas Day 1975, a frustrated young bassist named Steve Harris decided he'd never be creatively satisfied unless he started his own band — and the rest was heavy-metal history.

 As any true fan of the now-legendary British metal band is aware, it wasn't quite as easy as Harris simply going out and starting Iron Maiden.
 The group went through quite a few lineup changes in its early days, and many of its early exploits have been lost in the haze of history — in fact, according to the Neil Daniels book Killers: The Origins of Iron Maiden, 1975-1983, it's possible (if not likely) that Maiden started coming together in the weeks and months prior to Harris' official founding date.

 If the exact details remain up for debate, certain facts surrounding Iron Maiden's birth are indisputable — such as Harris being inspired to name his new band after sitting through a screening of director James Whale's 1939 film The Man in the Iron Mask, a loose adaptation of the Alexandre Dumas novel Le Vicomte de Bragelonne ou Dix ans plus tard, a riff on the French legend imagining Louis XIV imprisoning his kindhearted twin brother in a mask so tight that his beard will eventually suffocate him.

 That imposing moniker proved a similarly snug fit for the prog-injected brand of aggressive rock Harris was busy writing, and if the group's chemistry took some time to develop, that's just a consequence of seeking perfection — and, as he later reflected, tracking down people who were compatible on more than a musical level.

 "It was all about finding the right players — but not just the right players, but the right people," said Harris.
 "When you find the right lineup that works, it's really exciting.
 You have to be dedicated, and sometimes you want to put your head through the walls.
 Everyone goes though that period, I think."